-Children face hardships learning under trees risking heavy rains which wash away their books and disrupt lessons.
+Children often face hardships while learning under tree shades, with the risk of heavy rain washing away their books and disrupting lessons.

-Children learning under the trees with no chairs risk bitten by the snakes and scorpions.
-We are working hard to save children and create a condusive learning environment.
+Children learning outdoors with no chairs are at increased risk of being bitten by snakes and scorpions.
+We are working hard to support children's education and create a safe learning environment.

-We mobilised local communities including parents who directly contributed either by providing labour or bricks and stones for classroom construction.
+When building these classrooms, we mobilised the local communities, including parents, who directly contributed to the project, either by providing labour or bricks and stones for the construction.

-We have renovated three classrooms, providing a safer learning environment for children and ultimately improving grades and wellbeing.
+We have now renovated three classrooms, providing a safer learning environment for the children, ultimately improving their grades and overall wellbeing.

-We are half-way there, only constrained with lack of funding.
-We are racing against time before rainy season starts to save children from learning in wet conditions.
+Now we are racing against time before rainy season starts, to save children from having to learn in wet conditions.

 1. Putting on a roof